ovebepari/ovebepari.github.io/_posts/2018-10-05-Three-Plus-Years-as-a-Shitty-Programmer.md

 Every new day starts with a feeling like, well, I was a shitty programmer yesterday.
 It is a good thing, maybe it means I'm growing.
 So things I used to do on a regular basis that made me a shitty programmer are:

 ### Used to Memorize Documentations:
-Learning `Assembly Programming Language` or understanding how the computer works in a bit level ( [Here's a Link ](https://www.bottomupcs.com/) ) is more important than spending time memorizing documentations of a certain thing.
+Learning `Assembly Programming Language` or understanding how the computer works in a bit level ( [Bottom Up CS ](https://www.bottomupcs.com/) ) is more important than spending time memorizing documentations of a certain thing.
 Just look up the doc and code.
 Save time.
 Do art and love.
 Get a life outside of the Matrix.

 ### Didn't Pay Much Attention to Error Messages: